 The organization of the events in the graduate program is shared between the program coordinator and the doctoral candidates themselves.
 This structure offers doctoral candidates the chance to integrate their own ideas into the program in close collaboration with the program coordinator and the teaching & training committee.

 To cope with the special needs of an international and interdisciplinary research environment, we offer a wide range of courses for doctoral candidates.

-International PhD candidates can participate in German courses to study the German language and our German PhD students have the chance to optimize their English (especially in the area of scientific English) which is a central ability to feel comfortable in an international research environment.
-Language courses are offerd by IGA (International Graduate Academy) and by the SLI ("Sprachlehrinstitut") at Freiburg university.
+International doctoral candidates can participate in German courses to study the German language and our German doctoral researchers have the chance to optimize their scientific English.

 A mentoring program for female scientists was initiated by the cluster and is opened for all female members of the graduate program.
 For more details please see kite-mentoring.

 Once a year, the junior scientists go for a retreat for several days.
 The stay in a hut combines scientific work and exchange with social events (e.g. hiking, snowshoeing).

 Beside cross teaching sessions, doctoral candidates can get to know each other and discuss their research without any PI to live out their full creativity.
 Doctoral candidates close to finish their thesis and postdocs lead the scientific work and discussion.
 Furthermore, junior scientist develop ideas for further activities in the future.

 The cluster offers an exchange program with the CSNE in Seattle.
 Junior scientists can stay in a host lab at the CSNE over the summer up to a duration of 10 weeks to collect research experiences abroad.